 Prime Gnarmac in and around the Staffordshire Moorlands

 Riding through the changing seasons on some cracking trails with stunning views in a wonderful part of the country is pretty ace.
 This is why the FLRR exists.

 Choose from two route distances, both with a great range of varied terrain and surfaces.
 You can expect a healthy dose of big-ass climbs, quiet lanes, bridleways, disused railway lines, rooty bits, rocky bits, swoopy singletrack, gravel tracks, quarry trails and one really bumpy field.

-The long route is 75km, the shorter route is 42km.
+The long route is about 75km, the shorter route is 42km.
 Don't let those distances fool you though, the routes are great fun but are physically testing with plenty of climbing so expect to be out there for a good few hours.
-With our new start venue at Alstonefield, riders that have only ever done the short route will be treated to a whole host of trails and lanes that they've not ridden before.
-Those that have tackled the long route before get their ride spiced up by having the delights of riding it it a different order.
+With our new start venue at the JCB Academy, riders that have only ever done the short route will be treated to a whole host of trails and lanes that they've not ridden before.
+Those that have tackled the long route before get their ride spiced up by having the delights of riding it in a different order.
 Plus, as always, we'll scope out a few new bits and bobs to add to the routes.
 That makes you all very lucky people by our reckoning.

 We've loved planning and riding these routes so we're confident you'll have a blast out there.
 The rides are based in and around the Churnet Valley and creep into the Peak District.
 The Peak is well known as a riding hotspot, but it's the treasures of the little known Churnet Valley that really makes this ride... it's a gem.

 GPX files and maps will be emailed out to entrants in the week before the event.

 We have mightily handsome Gnarmac T-shirts & Socks available for you to adorn your beautiful body with.